albirrkarim/how-to-maintenance-server/README.md

 Folder on server -> zip first -> Send to local -> delete zip on server
 ```

-Maybe i will use zip first then send to local later. after considering many things.
+Maybe i will use zip first then send to local later. after considering many things such as:

+- Is your server have free storage at least one to one of folder you will zip?

+Example if your folder size is 3GB so at least your server have 3GB free storage.

 ### For MySQL Database Backup